awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.ChangeProcessingTuning.md

 The following settings apply only when the target metadata parameter `BatchApplyEnabled` is set to `true`\.

 + `BatchApplyPreserveTransaction` – If set to `true`, transactional integrity is preserved and a batch is guaranteed to contain all the changes within a transaction from the source\.
 The default value is `true`\.
+This setting applies only to Oracle target endpoints\.

   If set to `false`, there can be temporary lapses in transactional integrity to improve performance\.
 There is no guarantee that all the changes within a transaction from the source will be applied to the target in a single batch\.